Raines law: Raines law hotels

 Scores of "Raines law hotels," often located directly above saloons, opened.
 A year later, there were 1,500 of them in New York; in Brooklyn the number of registered hotels went from 13 to 800 after six months.

 As a contemporary source put it, "This offered a premium on the transformation of saloons into hotels with bedrooms and led to unlooked-for evils," an increase in prostitution, as the rooms in many "Raines law hotels" were used mostly by prostitutes and unmarried couples.
 In some cases these rooms may not even have been available at all; in a 1917 novel, Susan Lenox: Her Fall And Rise, the protagonist sees "a Raines Law hotel with awnings, indicating that it was not merely a blind to give a saloon a hotel license but was actually open for business."

 To fight the Raines law hotels the so-called Committee of Fourteen was organized in 1905.

 Consequences

 It was nominally a liquor tax, but its intention was to curb the consumption of alcohol by imposing stricter regulations which it failed to do.

+By 1911, the Committee had successfully lobbied for the shutdown of many of the Raines law hotels.

 In popular culture

 A shabby, Raines law hotel-type New York City saloon and rooming house serves as the 1912 setting of the classic play The Iceman Cometh, by Eugene O'Neill.

+A bar named the Raines Law Room, at the Williams Hotel in New York City, is named in commemoration of the impact of the law.